Despatches

 Our History

 The 90th Entry Society was founded by Sam Weller in 1985, and it is affiliated to the RAF Halton Aircraft Apprentices Association (RAFHAAA).
-Sam was, until November 2009, running the whole Society and all of its activities on his own, hugely aided by his memsahib, Jane.
-Increasing problems with his eyesight forced Sam to reduce his Societal activities and a Committee was formed to take over the running of the Society, with Bob Heyhoe working as Chairman and Keith Tippey maintaining this 90th Entry Web Site.
+Until November 2009, Sam was running the whole Society and all of its activities on his own, hugely aided by his memsahib, Jane.
+Increasing problems with his eyesight forced Sam to reduce his Societal activities and a Committee was formed to take over the running of the Society, with Bob Heyhoe working as Chairman, Keith Tippey with the aid of Ray Thompson, creating and maintaining the 90th Entry Web Site.

 Our Committee